How to Fix Peeling Clear Coat on Car

 Get a fine grit pad and gently but firmly scruff off affected clear coat.
 It’s a good idea to surround the area with masking tape to prevent damage to other areas.

 Use the fine grit sandpaper to sand the area.
 Remove all peeling paint and sand to about an inch around the affected area.
-Be firm in sanding but be careful not to damage the car paint underneath the clear coat.
+Yet, be firm in sanding but be careful not to damage the car paint underneath the clear coat.
 Sand in small areas and continually check if you are sanding past the clear coat.

 Wash the area with cleaning agents.
 We recommend using a glass cleaner first.
 Spray on the sanded areas and polish away sanded particles.
 Next, pour some solvent based cleaning agent on clean and dry rags.
 Polish on the affected area until it is smooth and clean.
 Allow it to dry completely.
-Check if you miss any peeled paint.
+FInally, check if you miss any peeled paint.
 NOTE: Don’t use strong solvents as this might cause more damage.
 Be sure to use only pre-paint solvent-based cleaners from a reputable automotive supply store.

 Get some newspaper or cardboard and cover the areas around the area to be repaired.